 Our approach to sustainability, and to our business in general, is to prioritize health and safety, the environment, and profitability, in that order.
 Nothing is more important to us than the safety of the public and those who work with us, and the protection of our natural surroundings.

-This is reflected in our recognition as a top decile performer amongst Canadian publicly listed companies in governance practices, as a 2016 Climate "A" List performer by CDP, and our regular appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada, France and The Netherlands.
+This is reflected in our recognition as a top decile performer amongst Canadian publicly listed companies in governance practices, as a 2016 Climate "A" List performer by CDP, and our regular appearances as a Best Workplace in the Great Place to Work® Institute's annual rankings in Canada, France, The Netherlands and Germany.
 In addition, we emphasize strategic community investment in each of our operating areas.

 We believe that this approach is an integral part of our company’s success, and is closely aligned with the ideals and goals expressed in the Sustainable Development Goals, which you will see us refer to throughout this report.
 102-15